Werewolf: Classical antiquity

 A few references to men changing into wolves are found in Ancient Greek literature and Greek mythology.
 Herodotus, in his Histories, wrote that according to what the Scythians and the Greeks settled in Scythia told him, the Neuri, a tribe to the northeast of Scythia, were all transformed into wolves once every year for several days and then changed back to their human shape.
 He added that he was unconvinced by the story, but the locals swore to its truth.
 The tale was also mentioned by Pomponius Mela.

 Zeus turning Lycaon into a wolf, engraving by Hendrik Goltzius.

 In the second century BC, the Greek geographer Pausanias related the story of King Lycaon of Arcadia, who was transformed into a wolf because he had sacrificed a child on the altar of Zeus Lycaeus.
 In the version of the legend told by Ovid in his Metamorphoses, when Zeus visits Lycaon disguised as a commoner, Lycaon wants to test if he is really a god.
 To that end, he kills a Molossian hostage and serves his entrails to Zeus.
 Disgusted, the god turns Lycaon into a wolf.
 However, in other accounts of the legend, like that of Pseudo-Apollodorus's Bibliotheca, Zeus blasts him and his sons with thunderbolts as punishment.

 Pausanias also relates the story of an Arcadian man called Damarchus of Parrhasia, who was turned into a wolf after tasting the entrails of a human child sacrificed to Zeus Lycaeus.
 He was restored to human form 10 years later and became an Olympic champion.
 This tale is also recounted by Pliny the Elder, who calls the man Demaenetus, quoting Agriopas.
 According to Pausanias, this was not a one-off event, for men have been transformed into wolves during sacrifices to Zeus Lycaeus since the time of Lycaon.
 If they abstain from tasting human flesh while wolves, they will be restored to human form nine years later; if they do not abstain, they will remain wolves forever.

+Pausanias reports that an ancient painting depicted Euthymus of Locri defeating the spirit that haunted Temesa.
+The spirit was represented as a terrifying black figure clad in a wolf skin and identified by an inscription as Lycas.
+Some modern scholars have classified the figure among the werewolves of ancient Greek tradition.

 Lykos (Λύκος) of Athens was a wolf-shaped herο whose shrine stood by the jury court, and the first jurors were named after him.